verosfbay/Election_Analysis/README.md

 - Arapahoe country had 6.7% of the votes with 24,801 votes

 ## Election Audit Suggestions
-This script can be used for any election due to its use of macros; the file election_results.csv needs to be in the same place for access.
+This script can be used for any election due to its use of macros, but the file election_results.csv needs to be in the same place for access.
 The election_analysis.txt file should also be in the same location.
 - If the name or location of the csv file is modified, then line 7 of PyPoll_Challenge.py must be updated to reflect the updates.
  - file_to_load = os.path.join("Resources", "election_results.csv")
 - If the name or location of the txt file is changed, then line 9 of PyPoll_Challenge.py needs to be modified.